mturk/svcbatch/docs/manage.md

   The **seconds** is optional parameter.
 If not provided as part of **--wait** option, default value of `30` seconds will be used.

+* **--no-wait**

+  **Do not wait for service to stop**

+  By default SvcBatch will wait up to `30` seconds for service to stop.

+  Use this option to return without waiting for service to enter the stopped state.

 * **reason**